Vidit-Sharma147/notes-app/OneDrive/Desktop/cloud-notes-main/RENDER_DEPLOYMENT_GUIDE.md

 - ✅ MongoDB Atlas account (free tier works)
 - ✅ Render account (sign up at render.com)

+## ⚠️ IMPORTANT: Sensitive Information & Security

+### What NOT to Push to GitHub
+❌ **NEVER** commit these to your repository:
+- Database passwords
+- API keys
+- Secret keys
+- Connection strings with real credentials
+- `.env` files with actual values

+### How to Handle Secrets Safely
+- Use **environment variables** instead of hardcoding
+- Store secrets in Render's environment settings (not in code)
+- Use `.gitignore` to exclude sensitive files
+- Generate strong, random keys (at least 32 characters)

+### Your `.env` File
+Your project includes a `.env` file template. **DO NOT** add real values to it - it's just for local development.
+The real secrets go in Render's dashboard.

 ## 🗄️ Step 1: Set Up Database (MongoDB Atlas)

 ### 1. Create Free Database